African American Males in Foster Care: Academics or Atrophy

 Arguments For and Against the Use of Corporal Punishment in Schools

-This article looks at the main arguments for and against using physical means of punishment in schools.
-Here are both the pros and the cons of the debate.
+This article looks at the pros and cons of the corporal punishment debate and explores the main arguments for and against using physical means of punishment in schools.